Yangsan: Rail

 Yangsan has two stations on the Gyeongbu Line: Mulgeum station and Wondong station.
 The nearest KTX stations are Ulsan station in Ulsan and Gupo station in Busan.

 Subway

 Busan Subway Line 2 serves the city, with five stations currently operating: Yangsan Station, Namyangsan Station, Busan National University Yangsan Campus station, Jeungsan station and Hopo station.
 An additional station that will connect with the Yangsan Metro is currently under construction.

 Yangsan Metro is under construction and is scheduled to open in 2024.

 Bus

 The city of Yangsan is served by a local bus system.
 In addition to serving the city itself, there are long-distance local buses to Busan, as well as inter-city lines connecting to Ulsan, Changwon, Gyeongju, and several other cities.

 Highways

 The Gyeongbu Expressway (#1) and the Jungang Expressway Branch Line (#551) run through the city of Yangsan.

 In addition, National Route 35 bisects the city center.

+Government and politics

+Politics

+The city's mayor is Na Dong-yeon, a member of the People Power Party who was first elected in 2010.
+He was subsequently re-elected in 2014, 2022, and 2026, becoming the city's first four-term mayor.